- Get Info

 Each of the colleges at the University of Minnesota-Twin Cities has an enrollment limit to ensure that students have access to resources and services necessary for their success.
 This enrollment limit is the specific number of students that the college can accommodate.
 To provide our enrolled students with access to the courses, academic advising, and other important services designed to support and enhance their success, it is important that we not exceed each college's enrollment limit.
 Because we do not know how many admitted students will confirm their enrollment, we do not know how many spaces will become available to students whose applications are on the waitlist.

 If space does become available in the freshman class, we will automatically re-review the applications of students who have received a waitlist decision.
 The students with the overall most competitive applications will be admitted based on an overall assessment of primary and secondary review factors.
-Students with a waitlist decision will receive an update on the status of their applications no later than April 15, 2014.
-This update will be provided in an email.
+Students with a waitlist decision received an update on the status of their applications on April 10, 2014.
+This update was provided in an email with the subject line "Application update from the University of Minnesota" and was sent from UofMAdmissions@uofminn.org.

 Any student who has applied for admission, including those whose applications have been placed on a waitlist, may apply for housing beginning in December at http://housing.umn.edu/apply/.
 As part of the application, students must submit a nonrefundable $25 application fee.